 New Jersey offers applicants for the state’s high school equivalency (HSE) testing program all three options available in America: HiSET, GED, and TASC.
 All options are only offered in computer-based format; paper-based testing is no longer offered in the state.

 The minimum age for HSE testing in New Jersey is 16 but applicants 16 and 17 years old must meet strict regulations like a “Consent to Participate” declaration signed by a parent or guardian and permission from their school districts.

 HiSET testing in New Jersey is only available to state residents and there is no need to first attend some prep course or take the official HiSET practice test to qualify for HiSET testing.

 In New Jersey, test takers are required to register for HiSET testing in person at one of the state’s testing centers prior to testing.
-To see all New Jersey HiSET testing sites, check out this page.
+To see all New Jersey HiSET, GED, and TASC testing sites and prep class locations, check out this page.

 In New Mexico, there are two options for high school equivalency (HSE) testing, the HiSET, and GED.
 Test takers can, like in all other states, not already hold a high school or equivalent degree and not be signed up for any other academic program.

 The New Mexico minimum age for HSE testing is 16 but for applicants 16 and 17 years of age, strict regulations apply like submitting an underage form and parental consent.

 HiSET test takers don’t need to be New Mexico residents and there is no requirement to first attend a HiSET prep course or take the HiSET Practice Test to be able to sit for the test.
 Click here to see all New Mexico HiSET and GED test centers and prep class locations.

 North Carolina is using two available options for HSE (high school equivalency) testing, the GED and HiSET exams.